TechMCDocs/pages/Blocks/MovingBlock36.md

 ---
-title: Moving block 36
+title: Moving Block (Block 36)
 description: Mechanics around the moving piston block
 ---

-# Moving piston block 36
+# Moving Block (Block 36)

 Moving_Piston is commonly called a B36 or Block 36.
-This is because, before The Flattening<!--FIX: What's that?-->, it had the block ID 36.
+This is because before [The Flattening](https://minecraft.fandom.com/wiki/Java_Edition_1.13/Flattening) it had the block ID 36.
 B36 is created by pistons when they push a block.
 The piston head also converts itself into a B36.
-B36 is non-solid<!--FIX:Seems to contradict the part where it says it has a hitbox--> and invisible, although it does have a hitbox.
+B36 is not conductive to redstone and it is invisible, although it does have a hitbox.

 ## Uses
 Special properties that B36 has which might be useful include: